jhogsett/EMA-VFI-WebUI/guide/png_to_mp4.md

-**PNG Sequence to MP4** - Use FFMpeg to convert a video PNG sequence to MP4
+**PNG Sequence to MP4** - Use FFmpeg to convert a video PNG sequence to MP4

 ## How It Works
 1. Set _PNG Files Path_ to a path on this server to the PNG files being converted